Dosol-am is one of Korea's remotest and least-visited Hermitages, only accessible via a rocky 1-hour un-signed

 dedicated to being a hermit, and was possibly undertaking a discipline of silence, towards deeper meditation.

-Jiri-san) San-shin painting of Jiri-san
+eastern Jiri-san) San-shin painting of Jiri-san

 Samjeong-bong Sang-Muju-am (1200m) 's

-Sanshin-gak She holds nothing in her hands, tho
+Sanshin-gak She holds nothing in her hands,

-the two male dongja behind her carry symbolic
+dongja behind her carry

-fruit and a large white-crane-feather fan.
-The
+symbolic fruit and a large white-crane-feather

-background-mountains are unusually vertical, like
+fan.
+The background-mountains are unusually

-the Karst typography of southern China.
+vertical, like the Karst topography of southern China.

-The spectacular scenery near Sang-Muju-am, which is perched at 1200m altitude near the summit of Jiri-san's northern
+The spectacular scenery near Sang-Muju-am, which is perched at 1200m altitude near the summit of Jiri-san's

-spur Samjeong-bong.
-This exceedingly remote hermitage must be hike up to on a steep trail; it's one of the few left in
+northern spur Samjeong-bong.
+This exceedingly remote hermitage must be hike up to on a steep trail; it's one

-South Korea that has no road leading to it.
-It is famous for having been founded by "Moguja" Jinul Bojo-guksa (the
+of the few left in South Korea that has no road leading to it.
+It is famous for having been founded by

-Founder-Patriarch of Korean Buddhism's Jogye Order, which remains overwhelmingly dominant) in the late 1100s, and for being
+guksa (the Founder-Patriarch of Korean Buddhism's Jogye Order, which remains overwhelmingly dominant) in the late

-the site of his third and final enlightenment experience, which he attained while he studied the Records of Chinese Zen
+1100s, and for being the site of his third and final enlightenment experience, which he attained while he studied

-Master Dahui and meditated on them in this splendid place with fellow highly-committed monks for three years.
-It is said
+the Records of Chinese Zen Master Dahui and meditated on them in this splendid place with fellow highly commit-

-being common a temple & mountain name in Korea (esp. here at Jiri-san; see here & here), but the pronunciation of the
+(Bodhisattva of Wisdom] Hermitage, Munsu being common as temple & mountain name in Korea (esp. here at

 Above: a boulder-niche Sanshin-worshipping site just below this

-hermitage.
 Right: sharing the Sanshin-gak with the above

 San-shin painting is this rather unique painting of Munsu-bosal